RoachJr/Pre-Minecraft-Server/README.md

 *Find and download minecraft_server.jar

-  3. Download the batch files
+  3. Download the zip file
-*Download the batch files listed as batFiles.zip in this repository
+*Download the zip file listed as mincrN.zip in this repository

   4. Download ngrok